Guinea Pigs Basic Care

 Many guinea pigs quickly learn to use litter boxes, but you may need to place a couple of old fecal pellets in with the litter to get them started.
 Paper pulp products, such as Yesterday’s News™ or Carefresh™, or compressed straw pellets, such as Eco-Straw Litter, should be used in the litter box.
 Clean the litterbox daily, more often if needed, so that your guinea pig does not develop dirty fur on its hind feet and tail from going into a soiled litterbox.
 If the litter box isn’t cleaned daily, a guinea pig may sit in the soiled litter and may not urinate as often which may lead to bladder infections and stones.

 Guinea pigs can become overheated or cold easily.
-Do not expose to temperatures above 85°F or below 60°F for any length of time.
+Do not expose to temperatures above 85°F for prolonged periods.
 Guinea pigs may have supervised access to a yard even during our hottest months as long as there are plenty of cool shady retreats.

 Always scoop up a guinea pig to fully support all four feet and its belly.
 Children under the age of ten should always have older experienced guinea pig handlers help them hold their pet.
 Guinea pigs learn routines very easily and look forward to their play time outside of their cages.
 Be careful when they are on furniture as startled guinea pigs can leap off laps and injure themselves if they fall too far.